galaxyproject/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 A key advantage of this approach in differential expression analysis is that it avoids treating individual cells as independent samples, which can underestimate variance and lead to inflated significance or overly optimistic p-values ({% cite Squair2021 %}).
 This occurs because cells from the same biological replicate are inherently more similar to each other than cells from different samples.
 By grouping data into pseudobulk samples, the analysis aligns with the experimental design, as in bulk RNA-seq, leading to more reliable and robust statistical results ({% cite Murphy2022 %}).

 Beyond enhancing statistical validity, pseudobulk analysis enables the identification of cell-type-specific gene expression and functional changes across biological conditions.
 It balances the detailed resolution of single-cell data with the statistical power of bulk RNA-seq, providing insights into the functional transcriptomic landscape relevant to biological questions.
+Overall, for differential expression analysis in multi-sample single-cell experiments, pseudo-bulk approaches demonstrate superior performance compared to single-cell-specific DE methods (citation).

 In this tutorial, we will guide you through a pseudobulk analysis workflow using the **Decoupler** and **edgeR** tools available in Galaxy ({% Badia-iMompel2022 %}) ({% Liu2015 %}).
 These tools facilitate functional and differential expression analysis, and their output can be integrated with other Galaxy tools to visualize results, such as creating Volcano Plots, which we will also cover in this tutorial.

 > <agenda-title>Pseudobulk Analysis Pipeline Agenda</agenda-title>:
 >
-> 1. **Introduction to Pseudobulk Analysis and Data Preprocessing**
+> 1. Introduction to Pseudobulk Analysis and Data Preprocessing
 >    - Overview of pseudobulk analysis
 >    - Preparing single-cell data for pseudobulk analysis
 >    - Aggregating data into pseudobulk samples
 >    - Inspecting Decoupler outputs
 >
-> 2. **Differential Expression Analysis with edgeR**
+> 2. Differential Expression Analysis with edgeR
 >    - Preparing input files for edgeR
 >    - Performing differential expression analysis
 >    - Understanding and interpreting the results
 >
-> 3. **Visualization and Reporting**
+> 3. Visualization and Reporting
 >    - Generating volcano plots for differentially expressed genes
 >    - Summarizing and presenting functional analysis results
 >
-> 4. **Key Takeaways and Recommendations**
+> 4. Key Takeaways and Recommendations
 >    - Reviewing the pseudobulk analysis pipeline
 >    - Suggestions for additional analyses and further exploration
 >
 {: .agenda}

-## Let's Get the Data!
+# Let's Get the Data!

-### Overview of the Data
+## Overview of the Data

 Our data was extracted from the publication titled _"Elevated Calprotectin and Abnormal Myeloid Cell Subsets Discriminate Severe from Mild COVID-19"_ ({% cite Silvin2020 %}).
-This dataset was chosen because it was utilized by the developers of the `decoupler` tool for pseudobulk aggregate analysis (citation of the tool documentation).
+This dataset was chosen because it was utilized by the developers of the `decoupler` tool for pseudobulk aggregate analysis ({% decoupler-pseudobulk %}).

 Pseudobulk analysis is an advanced method in single-cell data analysis.
 For this tutorial, we assume familiarity with common single-cell data formats, such as AnnData or Seurat objects, and experience analyzing single-cell data, including clustering and annotating cell types.